SAFETY FAQs

 -

 Yes.
 All entries must satisfy all safety requirements.
-These requirements have been developed according to national and international standards for offshore racing as well as 115 years of racing to Mackinac Island on Lake Michigan.
+The safety requirements have been developed in accordance with national and international standards for offshore racing as well as our experiences from conducting annual races from Chicago to Mackinac Island dating back to 1898.
+These are minimum safety requirements for what is a serious and can be a very challenging race.

 -